Exabyte-io/documentation/docs/materials/bank.md

 # Animation

-The above is demonstrated in the following animation.
+The above is demonstrated in the following animation:

 <img data-gifffer="/images/bank_materials.gif" />